 This refers to how intrinsically motivated and invested students are in their own learning process and how much they regulate and take ownership of it.

 In an era where hybrid learning environments are becoming more common, there can be a struggle to keep everything about the student experience consistent.
-While the pandemic has introduced new barriers to student engagement, it has also spurred creative methods of keeping remote and hybrid learners engaged.
-Even amidst these challenging times, a sense of strong student engagement must remain critical, as it predicts a multitude of important factors including:
+While COVID-19 introduced new barriers to student engagement, it also spurred creative methods of engaging students in hybrid learning classes, as well as remote learning environments.
+Even amidst challenging times, a sense of strong student engagement must remain critical as it predicts a multitude of important factors, including:

-- Academic grades
+- Academic achievement

 - Test scores